-In March 2005, the Financial Accounting Standards Board ("FASB") issued FASB Interpretation No. 47, "Accounting for Conditional Asset Retirement Obligations," which is an interpretation of FASB Statement No. 143, "Accounting for Asset Retirement Obligations."
+In March 2005, the Financial Accounting Standards Board ("FASB") issued FASB Interpretation No. 47, Accounting for Conditional Asset Retirement Obligations, which is an interpretation of Statement of Financial Accounting Standards ("SFAS") No. 143, Accounting for Asset Retirement Obligations.
 The interpretation requires a liability for the fair value of a conditional asset retirement obligation be recognized if the fair value of the liability can be reasonably estimated.
 The interpretation is effective in 2005.
 The interpretation is not expected to have a material impact on our results of operations or financial position.

-In December 2004, the Financial Accounting Standards Board (FASB) issued SFAS 123(R), Share-Based Payment (SFAS 123(R)), which is a revision of SFAS 123 and supersedes APB 25 and SFAS 148.
+In December 2004, the FASB issued SFAS No. 123(R), Share-Based Payment (SFAS 123(R)), which is a revision of SFAS No. 123, Accounting for Stock-Based Compensation (SFAS 123), and supersedes Accounting Principles Board ("APB") Opinion No. 25, Accounting for Stock Issued to Employees (APB 25) and SFAS 148 Accounting for Stock-Based Compensation - Transition and Disclosure.
 This statement requires that the cost resulting from all share-based payment transactions be recognized in the financial statements.
 This statement establishes fair value as the measurement objective in accounting for share-based payment arrangements and requires all entities to apply a fair value based measurement method in accounting for share-based payment transactions with employees except for equity instruments held by employee share ownership plans.

-As amended in April 2005 by the Securities and Exchange Commission, SFAS 123(R) applies to all awards granted after the required effective date (the beginning of the annual reporting period that begins after June 15, 2005) and to awards modified, repurchased, or cancelled after that date.
 As a result, beginning January 1, 2006, the Company will adopt SFAS 123(R) and begin reflecting the stock compensation expense determined under fair value based methods in the income statement rather than as pro forma disclosure in the notes to the financial statements.
 The Company is currently reviewing the effect of this statement on its financial statements and expects there to be a material impact on the Company's results of operations.